 The average seek time is the time needed to move the arm one third of the maximal distance.
-For the ST318405, it is 5.4ms (read) / 6.2ms (write).
-The disk needs 0.8ms (read)/1.2ms (write) to position the head on the next track and 10.5/11ms for the full distance.
+For the Ultrastar 15K147, it is 3.7ms (read) / 4.1ms (write).
+The disk needs 0.6ms to position the head on the next track and 6.7 ms (read)/7.0ms (write) for the full distance.
 The average seek time for write commands is slightly larger than for read commands, since for write commands the controller must be sure that the head is positioned on the right track ("it is locked into the track").
 Sectors can be read earlier (when the position is not yet 100% sure) and then checked for the embedded address.
+The Ultrastar 15K147 needs 1.4 ms to switch from the last sector in the current track to the next sequential sector on another surface ("head skew").